pizofreude/pizofreude-hashnode-blog-backup/clvqh1eid000008ih0p75e9pe.md

 <div data-node-type="callout-text"><strong>Discover the foundation of our current topic by exploring our previous post </strong><a target="_blank" rel="noopener noreferrer nofollow" href="https://pizofreude.hashnode.dev/business-analysis-process-management-for-cycling-superstores" style="pointer-events: none"><strong>here</strong></a><strong>.
 It's the perfect prelude to this discussion.</strong></div>
 </div>

 <details data-node-type="hn-details-summary"><summary>TL;DR</summary><div data-type="detailsContent">Business Data Analytics is used to create an executive dashboard for Cycling Superstores, enabling informed data-driven decisions to optimize strategies and accelerate long-term success.
 The process involves data analysis methods, SQL queries, Excel data cleaning and analysis, and Tableau dashboard creation.
-Insights gained include identifying sales trends, revenue breakdowns, top-performing customers, and sales reps.
+Insights gained include identifying sales trends, revenue breakdowns, top-performing customers &amp; sales reps.
 The interactive dashboard empowers executives to make informed decisions based on real-time data analysis.</div></details>

 Welcome back, cycling enthusiasts and business aficionados alike.
 In our previous [blog](https://pizofreude.hashnode.dev/business-analysis-process-management-for-cycling-superstores), we witnesssed the transformative power of Business Analysis & Process Management (BA&PM) in optimizing Cycling Superstores' operations.
-We learned how BA&PM equips us with the tools and strategies to navigate the challenging terrain of business processes and achieve peak performance iteratively.
+We learnt how BA&PM equips us with the tools and strategies to navigate the challenging terrain of business processes and achieve peak performance iteratively.

 And the journey doesn't stop there.
-Just like a cyclist meticulously analyzes their performance metrics to achieve peak fitness, Cycling Superstores needs to leverage the power of data to gain a deeper understanding of our customers, operations, and market landscape.
+Just like a cyclist meticulously analyzes their performance metrics to achieve peak fitness, Cycling Superstores needs to leverage the power of data to gain a deeper understanding of our customers, operations & market landscape.

 This is where Business Data Analytics (BDA) steps in.
-Buckle up and prepare to shift gears, because in this blog, we'll unveil the practical of Executive Dashboards – a cyclist's GPS for navigating the ever-changing world of business.
-Here, we'll explore how Cycling Superstores can harness the power of data visualization to make informed data-driven decisions, optimize strategies, and ultimately, accelerate our journey towards long-term success.
-We’ll be using SQL, Excel, and Tableau for this project.
+In this blog, we'll unveil the practical of Executive Dashboard with Cycling Superstores.
+We'll explore how Cycling Superstores can harness the power of data visualization to make informed data-driven decisions, optimize strategies thus accelerate our journey towards long-term success.
+We’ll be using SQL, Excel & Tableau Public for this project.

 > *“The secret of change is to focus all your energy not on fighting the old but on building the new.” — Socrates*

 ## Data Analysis Methods

-We’re going to create an executive dashboard for sales at our aspiring Cycling Superstores, a bicycle retail outlets company of from our childhood dream.
+We're creating an executive dashboard for sales at Cycling Superstores, a bicycle retail outlets company.
 After all, as an avid cyclist what’s not to like when generating income from personal hobbies.

 First, by pulling out the relevant data from the company's database using SQL and then defining the business goals and laying out a plan to find a solution towards the aims.
 Second, collecting and gathering data from various sources based on set priorities.
 Third, cleaning the data to remove unwanted redundant and missing values that may impede analysis.
 Fourth, exploring and analyzing the data using business intelligence tools, data visualization, data mining techniques and predictive modeling.
 Finally, interpreting the results to gain insights.

 ![Data analysis process: Ask, Prepare, Process, Analyze, Share, Act.](https://cdn.hashnode.com/res/hashnode/image/upload/v1714645111730/7042a46e-d1a2-4fc2-909f-2148dd87c781.jpeg align="center")